mms-gianni/GitGenie/README.md

 ## Installation

-Download the Archived binary for you operating system from the [releases page](https://github.com/mms-gianni/GitGenie/releases/latest) and extract it to /usr/local/bin or any other directory in your PATH.
+Download the archived binary for you operating system from the [releases page](https://github.com/mms-gianni/GitGenie/releases/latest) and extract it to /usr/local/bin or any other directory in your PATH.

 ```bash
 tar -xvzf GitGenie_Mac_x86_64.tar.gz -C /usr/local/bin